 This is particularly true of programs implemented under the plan previously discussed.
 Some of the items identified in this plan could change as conditions change.
 Given community support, some items might even be substituted for items currently proposed.
+Any new mitigation features not currently planned will be evaluated to ensure they are policy compliant from CIMP contingencies.

-Coordination with local stakeholders will continue to occur during Pre-Construction and Engineering Design and throughout the construction phase.
+Coordination with local stakeholders will continue to occur during future detailed design and throughout the construction phase.
 Features that require the cooperation of a non-federal interest would be implemented only after the execution of a legally binding agreement between the Government and a capable non-federal sponsor.
 The agreement will describe the project feature and the responsibilities of the Government and the non-federal sponsor in the execution and operation and maintenance of the feature.

-All features that may be implemented will need to be identified before substantial completion of the primary features.
+All features that may be implemented will need to be identified and evaluated before substantial completion of the primary features.